Skip to content

 • Mark as Asset: Marks imported plants as assets, making them easily accessible in Blender's Asset Browser for future use.

-• Plant name (Latin & English, if available), Preset Description, Preset Name, Maturity, Health, Season, Height, Seed, Detail Level, LOD.
+• Plant name (Latin & English, if available), Preset Description, Preset Name, Maturity, Health, Season, Plant-Category, Height, Seed, Detail Level, LOD.

 Asset Tags Example